- what sort of publishing is this?

 - how will my book be sold?

-You book will be sold through all the big named online retailers as well as you having a dedicated sales page on our site.
-In addition you also have options for selling it through your own website, social media accounts or even at your local bookstore.
+Your book will be sold through all the big named online retailers.
+It will be given a dedicated sales page on our site and once your book is listed we will provide a link to this sales page that you can share.
+In addition you can sell your book through your own website, social media accounts or even at your local bookstore.

-It is up to each bookstore to decide whether to list a book, how to display stock and shipping.
-This is not something we can infuence.
+It is up to each bookstore to decide whether to list a book, whether to list for the RRP and how to display stock or shipping options.
+These are not things we can influence.
 However, if a book looks good, has the right metadata, and is priced sensibly with a reasonable wholesale discount, there should be no issue.
-It can take a few weeks for retailers to properly display a new title.
-In that time it can show with no cover image, very extended lead times and in the case of Amazon, with no stock.
-Please give your listing a chance to fully settle down before notifying us of an issue.

 on our website

-As soon as your book is approved, we send a link to your sales page on our site.
-Here your book will be immediately available.
-It will be sold at RRP with a range of print and shipping speed options.
-Given other online retailers can take 1-4 weeks to display new titles properly, this can be very helpful for you to use as an advertising link during your initial launch stages.
+As soon as your book is approved, we will send you a link to your sales page on our site.
+Here your book is immediately available, sold at RRP with a range of print and shipping speed options.
+Given other online retailers can take a few weeks to display new titles properly, this can be very helpful for you to use as an advertising link during your initial launch stages.

 This is your book so you can sell it in any other way you like.
 For example, customers often ask if they can sell their book on their own website.
-The answer is of course, but keep in mind you would need to be able to process orders and then fulfill those somehow by holding stock and shipping books.
+Of course you can.
+But keep in mind you would need to be able to process orders and then fulfill those somehow by holding stock and shipping books.
 Our suggestion instead would be to include a link to your book sales page on our site instead so we can facilitate orders for you.

 your local bookstore

 There is nothing to stop you from approaching your local bookstore and asking them to stock your title.
-If they accept, most bookshops will order books in using your ISBN via their normal book distribution channels.
-In that case, any sales will appear in your author account as normal.
+If they accept, most bookshops will order books in using your ISBN via their normal book distribution channels like Gardeners, Bertrams etc. In that case, any sales will appear in your author account as normal.
 Alternatively, you can set up a consignment agreement.
 This means you buy books at cost price, offer them to the bookstore and only when they sell does the bookshop pay you the wholesale price for that sale.

-- can I order copies of my book?
+- how can I order copies of my book?

 how to place an order